fildred13/dmm/README.md

 ## 📖 **Usage**

+### Registry Management
+1. **Current Registry**: The navbar displays the current registry path and media count
+2. **Switch Registry**: Click the "Switch" button in the navbar to change to a different registry
+3. **Registry Path**: Enter the full path to any `media_registry.json` file on your system
+4. **Auto Media Directory**: The tool automatically creates/uses a `media/` folder relative to the registry file

 ### Upload Mode
 1. Navigate to the "Upload" page
 2. Drag and drop files or click "Choose Files"
-3. Watch as files are automatically processed and added to the registry
+3. Watch as files are automatically processed and added to the current registry
 4. Supported formats will be converted and resized automatically

 ### Preview Mode